Best design review software in 2026 (for teams that ship faster)

 Key takeaways

-For website reviews: Choose Huddlekit (client-friendly, mobile testing), BugHerd (agency Kanban), or Marker.io (technical QA)
+For website reviews: Huddlekit (client-friendly, multi-device canvas, inspect mode), BugHerd (agency Kanban, mature integrations), or Marker.io (developer QA, technical metadata)

-For creative assets: Choose Filestage (comprehensive, approvals), GoVisually (design focus), or Ziflow (enterprise scale)
+For creative assets: Filestage (comprehensive multi-stage approvals), GoVisually (design proofing focus), Ziflow (enterprise scale), or PageProof (high volume)

 Frequently asked questions

-Design review software focuses specifically on visual feedback—commenting on designs, tracking versions, and managing approvals.
-Project management tools (Asana, Trello) handle broader task tracking.
+Design review software focuses on visual feedback — commenting on designs, tracking versions, and managing approvals.
+Project management tools (Asana, Linear, Jira) handle broader task tracking and team coordination.
+Most design review tools integrate with PM platforms to sync feedback into existing workflows.
+They complement each other rather than replace each other.

-Can one tool handle websites, creative files, and products?
+Can one tool handle websites, creative files, and digital products?

-Do I need different tools for internal vs. client reviews?
+Do I need different tools for internal versus client reviews?

 How do design review tools handle version control?